Reset All

 • Your date of birth

-We can only print certificates for qualifications achieved after August 2012.
-If you completed your qualification prior to August 2012 you will need to contact NZQA.
+Please note: Competenz can only reprint certificates for qualifications completed after August 2012.
+If your qualification was completed before this date, please contact NZQA.

 Learner